 Since for real $a \neq 0$ the function $\Psi_0$ (\ref{psi4}) is non-normalizable, the ground state energy $E_0 \neq 0$ and $E_0(a)=E_0(-a)$.
 For $b>0$ and small $a$ the energy can be written as one-instanton-type expansion

 where parameter $\al$ needs to be calculated, $\beta \sim 0.562 136$, cf..

 Discontinuities in $a$ of the ground state energy $E_0$, which occur at $a=0$, depending on the parameter $b$ in the potential (\ref{VB4-gen}) are presented in Figs.\ref{figH}-\ref{figG}.
-They are of the type of the 1st, 2nd and infinite order phase transitions, respectively.
+They are analogous to the 1st, 2nd and infinite order phase transitions, respectively.

-Similar analysis to one presented in this manuscript can be carried out for different superpotentials.
+A similar analysis to the one presented in this manuscript can be carried out for different superpotentials.
 All attempts to find other types of discontinuities than 1st, 2nd and infinite-order type phase transitions {\bf fail}.
-Placing a system to finite box leads to disappearance of the discontinuities.
+Placing a system in finite box leads to disappearance of the discontinuities.